Arepo/CV/README.md

 Software development
 --

 I recently graduated from [Makers Academy](http://www.makersacademy.com/) (May–August 2014), a highly selective development 'bootcamp'.
-From them I learned the following skillset, which I've subsequently been honing while I look for a full-time coding role in a company that will support my development:
+From them I learned the following skillset, which I've subsequently been honing by working on open source projects with [Agile Ventures](http://www.agileventures.org) while I look for a full-time coding role in a company that will support my development:

 ### Primary skills